drohit02/ProductCategoryCrud/README.md

 This Project is capable of the storing the Product ans we can perform creat,update,delete and edit the data releated to products
 We have mapped one to many relations between product and category i.e One category can have multiple products.
-Server side Pagaination help to load the data into chuck which improves the performance of the Appliction
+Server side Pagination help to load the data into chuck which improves the performance of the Appliction

 ## Installation